goldin2008/Note/interview_coding.md

 Example: POLE, TONE, TOLL, GONE
 TROPE
 TON
-# 1. define all necessary letters and possible letter and store them in hashset to reduce time complexity.
+# 1.define all necessary letters and possible letter and store them in hashset to reduce time complexity.
-# 2. built in dictory which can be referred, it is dictory.
+# 2.built in dictory which can be referred, it is dictory.
-# 3. check if they are in dictory.
+# 3.check if they are in dictory.
     # required = ['N']
     # Optional = ["V",  "C",  "O", "D", "E", "Y"]
     # dictionary = {all possible english words}